-Students majoring in music with a concentration in Performance must perform a 30-minute recital in the spring of their junior year.
+Description: Students majoring in music with a concentration in Performance must perform a 30-minute recital in the spring of their junior year.
 Students must enroll in two credits of private lessons during the semester prior to and the semester of the recital.

-MU391 Independent Study
+MU391 Independent Study 2 credits Instructor approval

-Similar to MU291 but with even more in-depth study.
-Prerequisite: MU291
+Description: Similar to MU291 but with even more in-depth study.